scality/gh-actions-exporter/docs/metrics-analysis-prometheus/collected-reported-metrics.md

 [Google Cloud website](https://cloud.google.com/compute/vm-instance-pricing)
 for GCP.

-Unfortunately, these values are not accurate as they lack several elements such as bandwidth or storage.
-As for storage costs, they can be found in the same places where the machine type cost is available.
-However, it is not possible to determine the bandwidth cost directly.

-To overcome this, we had to devise a workaround.
-We didn't necessarily need an exact cost for CI but rather a value close to reality (+/- 5%) for data visualization purposes.
+We aim to obtain a result that is close to reality, within a range of approximately +/- 5%, for data visualization purposes.
+Key points to consider for retrieving cost information:

+- RAM and CPU Costs : provided values for RAM and CPU expenses, can be found in the Google Cloud documentation.
+- Storage Costs : provided values for storage expenses, can be found in the Google Cloud documentation.
+- Bandwidth Cost: Directly determining the cost of bandwidth is not feasible.

-We analyzed previous invoices and calculated the additional cost generated by bandwidth, which amounted to approximately 30% for each month.
-Consequently, we were able to approximate the cost using the following formula:
+To arrive at an approximate cost, we conducted an analysis of previous invoices and calculated the additional expenses incurred due to bandwidth, which averaged around 30% per month.
+With this information, we were able to approximate the overall cost using the following formula:

 ```bash
 cost = (cost_per_flavor + cost_per_storage) * 130 / 100
 ```

+!!! note
-_Good news, GCP and AWS costs are quite the same for the same flavors._
+    GCP and AWS costs are quite the same for the same flavors.

 ### The different tags and their associated cost